 What we do

-At Start Reading Now, we host book fairs to help close the achievement gap for low-income kids in 1st, 2nd and 3rd grade.
+At Start Reading Now, we host and fund book fairs to help close the achievement gap for low-income kids in 1st, 2nd and 3rd grade.
 Our book fairs help kids create their very own library of 30 books, built over three summers - and it only costs $50 per year, per kid.
 We served nearly 1,000 kids in our first two years, and in 2017 that number jumped to 4,000 kids at 30 public schools across Minneapolis.
 In 2018 and 2019, our program operated at full capacity and served 1st, 2nd and 3rd graders at 30+ Minneapolis schools - reaching a total of about 10,000 kids!
 In 2020 we're facing a new dilemma - COVID-19 - and are still figuring out the best and safest way to get kids the books they need to support their summer reading.
 Learn how you can support our efforts, by either donating or volunteering your time.

 Why we do it